-A few weeks ago I was getting ready to walk in a coffee shop, so I reached down to pull out my wallet.
+A few weeks ago I was getting ready to walk into a coffee shop, so I reached down to pull out my wallet.
 It wasn’t there.
 In my rush to leave the house, I grabbed my old cell phone instead of my wallet.
 Fortunately, I knew my wallet was back home safe.
-But it got me thinking how I would I have responded had it been stolen or lost.
+But it got me thinking about how I would have responded had it been stolen or lost.

 I suppose I could sit down and try to recall all my accounts and then look up the numbers.
 Call those companies.
 Confirm my identity.
 Freeze those accounts.
 However, last year I went 100% paperless, which I describe in detail in the post Scan, Encrypt, Store, Delete, Shred: Going Paperless!
-In order to get to those documents, I would need to connect to a cloud server, download and decode using a program that I only have installed on my PC.
+In order to get to those documents, I would need to connect to a cloud server, download, and decode using a program that I only have installed on my PC.
 The coffee shop I was at was 30 minutes from my house.
 What if I had been out of the country?
 Time is ticking.

 My inner Stoic imagined the worst and then came up with a plan so I know how to respond to that scenario should it ever happen.

 Today using My LastPass Vault I created emergency recovery documents so in minutes I could be contacting and shutting down access to my financial accounts.
 I can get to it from my phone or any internet connection.
 I also added frequent customer cards numbers.
 I paid for the LastPass Mobile version which is just $1 a month.
 The desktop version is free.